al3gzy/animal_t3/README.md

 ### 4. Game Loop and Turn Handling
 Within `play_game()`:
 - The player defines the board size and the coordinates of the polyomino’s cells.
-- The board is initialized, and players alternate turns, placing marks in empty cells.
+- The board is initialized and players alternate turns, placing marks in empty cells.
 - After every move, the algorithm checks for a win or a tie.
 - The game ends as soon as a winner is found or the board is completely filled.